cassidyjames/cassidyjames.github.io/wishlist.md

 **Buying from the company who makes the thing is usually best**, but I also recommend the following stores as they seem well-designed and reliable:
 - [Target](https://target.com) - Their online shopping is great, plus there's the convenience of picking up in store skipping shipping costs.
+- [Micro Center](https://microcenter.com) - They usually have all the Raspberry Pi stuff and lots of other electronics and accessories.
 - [Best Buy](https://bestbuy.com) - Pretty competitive for most electronics, aside from cheaper things like small accessories.
 In-store pickup is great.
 - [ClockWorkSynergy](https://www.clockworksynergy.com/) for watch bands/straps.
 - [Arctic Buffalo](https://arcticbuffalo.com/collections/0g-8mm-filter) for jewelry (guages/plugs).